caiannello/PugVDP/README.md

 ### PugVDP Bus Interface

 Ten contiguous GPIO pins are needed for the bus interface.
-The starting GPIO number is specified in `src/pugvdp/defines.h` called `GPIO_BASE`.
+The starting GPIO number is specified in `src/pugvdp/defines.h`:

+`#define GPIO_BASE   		    20`

 My demo platform is an Adafruit Feather RP2350 with HSTX, using the available FFC HDMI accessory, and to get the ten contiquous GPIO's, *I had to remove the RGB LED and reuse its GPIO line (Pin 21) !*.